← Back to Stories

 Details reported by only one source:

-- Ahmed al-Ahmed was visited in hospital by Prime Minister Anthony Albanese and NSW Premier Chris Minns after the attack
+• Ahmed al-Ahmed was visited in hospital by Prime Minister Anthony Albanese and NSW Premier Chris Minns as he recovered from his injuries

-- Ahmed al-Ahmed walked onto the SCG pitch before the final Test of the Ashes series in 2026, receiving a sold-out crowd’s applause
+• A sold-out SCG crowd roared as he walked onto the pitch before the final Test of the Ashes series earlier this year

 Contradictions